Peer Specialist Certification

 - One (1) Supervisory Recommendation for Certification, the form can be found here.

 - Supervisory Recommendation: A Supervisory recommendation is provided by an individual who is in a position that includes supervisory responsibilities defined by the organization’s published job description.
-If the applicant is working in a non-paid, volunteer capacity, the individual responsible for overseeing the applicant’s volunteer staff is a qualified supervisor (FCB, 2015, p.
-19).
+Qualified supervisors include the applicant’s immediate supervisor or any other agency supervisors, trainers, mentors, quality assurance staff, and any other agency management or leadership staff assigned by the employer to provide supervision to employees seeking certification.
+If the applicant is working in a non-paid, volunteer capacity, the individual responsible for overseeing the applicant’s volunteer staff is a qualified supervisor.
+Individuals providing a recommendation must be in a non-peer or non-subordinate position to the applicant.

 - One (1) Character-Personal Recommendation for Certification, the form can be found here.

-- Character-Personal Recommendation: A Character-Personal recommendation is provided by an individual who knows the applicant in a personal capacity.
+- Character-Personal Recommendation: A Character-Personal recommendation is provided by an individual who has direct knowledge of the applicant in a personal capacity.
 Character-Personal recommendations are often provided by business acquaintances, customers or clients, teachers, trainers, professors, friends or neighbors.
 The Character-Personal recommendation should discuss the applicant’s traits, such as his or her personality, character, integrity, dependability, and/or insights into work habits, talents, and skills.
-While the recommendation will primary discuss the applicant’s personality, it should give the FCB an idea of the type of individual applying for the certification as a Recovery Peer Advocate (FCB, 2015, p.
-19).
+While the recommendation will primary discuss the applicant’s personality, it should give the FCB an idea of the type of individual applying for certification.

 - Must have a clean criminal history for a minimum of 3-years prior to application for certification, including release from all sanctions.